zuplo/docs/docs/articles/cloudflare-settings.md

 headers.
 The means that if you want content cached, simply set the [appropriate headers](https://developers.cloudflare.com/cache/about/cache-control/) and Cloudflare's global CDN will cache responses at the edge.

-## Developer Environments

-Generally, developer environments (i.e. any API running on the domain `zuplo.dev`) has similar security configurations as "production" environments (i.e. any API running on the domain `zuplo.app` or your own custom domain).
-There are some exceptions where we have slightly more security measures in place to prevent abuse of developer resources.
-If you see any issues or have requests blocked to your developer instance please contact [support@zuplo.com](mailto:support@zuplo.com) and we can assist with adjusting rules to ensure you can test your API as needed.